neam/dna-project-base-rest-api/README.md

 To reset the db to a clean state:

     export DATA=clean-db
+    # run these commands one by one (they will not all run if pasted into the console together)
     ssh dokku@$DOKKU_HOST config:set $APPNAME DATA=$DATA
+    # run these commands one by one (they will not all run if pasted into the console together)
     ssh dokku@$DOKKU_HOST run $APPNAME /app/deploy/dokku-reset-db.sh

 To reset the db and load user data:

     export DATA=user-generated
+    # run these commands one by one (they will not all run if pasted into the console together)
     ssh dokku@$DOKKU_HOST config:set $APPNAME DATA=$DATA
+    # run these commands one by one (they will not all run if pasted into the console together)
     ssh dokku@$DOKKU_HOST run $APPNAME /app/deploy/dokku-reset-db.sh

+To run the tests:

+    # needs to be set appropriately (see above in readme)
+    export COVERAGE=basic

+    # use ci-configuration for deployment while running tests
+    ssh dokku@$DOKKU_HOST config:set $APPNAME CONFIG_ENVIRONMENT=ci

+    # run tests within a dokku app container
+    ssh dokku@$DOKKU_HOST run $APPNAME /app/deploy/dokku-run-tests.sh $COVERAGE

+    # restore config-environment
+    ssh dokku@$DOKKU_HOST config:set $APPNAME CONFIG_ENVIRONMENT=$CMS_CONFIG_ENVIRONMENT

 To upload the current user-generated data to S3, run:

     ssh dokku@$DOKKU_HOST run $APPNAME /app/shell-scripts/upload-user-data-backup.sh

+### Set up an SSH tunnel to be able to access the deployed database locally

+Make sure that your dokku ssh key has port forwarding enabled (A user with root access to the dokku hosts needs to log in and run the `dokku-user-allow-port-forwarding.sh` bash script once after your ssh key has been granted access to dokku).

+Then, set up a ssh tunnel:

+    ssh dokku@$DOKKU_HOST run $APPNAME /app/app/yiic config exportDbConfig --connectionID=db | tee /tmp/db-config.sh
+    tr -d $'\r' < /tmp/db-config.sh > /tmp/db-config.clean.sh
+    source /tmp/db-config.clean.sh
+    # set-up ssh tunnel against dokku host to be able to access db instance
+    ssh dokku@$DOKKU_HOST -v -N -L 43306:$DB_HOST:$DB_PORT &
+    export DB_HOST=127.0.0.1
+    export DB_PORT=43306
+    # verify local db access
+    echo "SELECT 1;" | mysql -h$DB_HOST -P$DB_PORT -u$DB_USER --password=$DB_PASSWORD $DB_NAME

 ## Deploy using Heroku